Skip to content

 /ls

-Since no project exists yet, learnship will display a welcome message and offer to run /new-project.
+Since no project exists yet, learnship displays a welcome message and offers to run /new-project.
 Accept it, or run it directly:

 /new-project